 The Social Work (SW) major is comprised of 2 levels of learning.
 Students in the foundational/knowledge years are first exposed to all the components of the Social Work curriculum in Introduction to Social Work.
 Additional foundational courses include Diversity, Policy and two semesters of Human Behavior and the Social Environment.
 Upon completion of the foundational courses, students are interviewed for formal admission into the Social Work Program.
 The practice/skills years include the following courses: Practice with Individuals, Practice with Families and Groups, Practice with Organizations and Communities, two social work electives and the year-long Field Education courses and Internship.
 Additionally, students in the Social Work major take a Statistics course and Research Design course.
 See the SW major curriculum sheet.

 Students who are interested in taking a combination of social work and counseling courses, as well as pursuing additional electives are eligible for declaring a Human Services minor.
 Students would complete an abbreviated internship without the rigor of the Social Work Field Instruction.
 See minor details.

 Social work faculty hold graduate degrees in Social Work and have practice experience in a variety of settings.
-There are 3 full time social work faculty and several adjunct professors.
 Each full-time social work faculty member is an academic advisor for social work students.